blentley/ForecastingElectricityDemand/README.md

 ![DP1](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/DP1.PNG)

 #### 2. Normalise the data using *normalise_windows*
-This function is re-scale all the values passed to it relative to the first value in the sequence.
-This is important especially when additional predictors are added as the LSTM will be sensitve to different scale in values.
+This function is used to re-scale all the values passed to it relative to the first value in the sequence.
+This is important especially when additional predictors are added as the LSTM will be sensitve to different scale in input values.

 I've included in the return *base_data* are the starting values of each sequence before normalisation.
 I need this for when it comes time to return the data back to its original scale, I have the reference point to unwind the normalisation.